Adele gets Spotify to take shuffle button off all album pages

 "Our art tells a story and our stories should be listened to as we intended.
 Thank you Spotify for listening."

-The streaming service replied "anything for you" and took away the option for listeners to mix up the order music is played from the album page.
+The streaming service replied "anything for you" and took away the option for listeners to mix up the order music is played from album pages.

 However, the shuffle symbol - two intersecting arrows - still appears on individual album tracks.

-This means it is still possible to start listening to the album on any track and opt for songs to be played in a random order.
+This means it is still possible to start listening to albums on any track and opt for songs to be played in a random order.

 The shuffle button also still appears on playlists.
 The BBC has asked Spotify for a comment.